lucasfcosta/blog/_posts/2018-10-18-TDD-is-not-about-tests.md

 tags: tdd software-engineering
 ---

-Contrary what the name might make most people think, **test-driven development is not about tests**.
+Counterintuitively, **test-driven development is not about tests**.

 **Test-driven development is about being able to take gradual and small steps towards a solution**.
 Taking small steps allows you to solve one problem at a time and this is where the benefits of doing TDD come from.